monroyminerodiego/UPY/ReadMe.md

     - Statistical_Modeling

 ## Change Log
+### 2023-10-02
+- 3rd_quarter\Statistical_Modeling: Added 'Discrete_Distributions' folder, which contains the files of a class made as an assigment.

 ### 2023-09-30
 - 3rd_quarter\Data_Preprocesing: Creation of 3 files.
 'ModalidadVirtual.csv' in 'DataBases' folder and 'Handling_missing_values_activity.ipynb' and 'Handling_missing_values_script.ipynb' in 'Notebook' folder.
 - 3rd_quarter\Statistical_Modeling\Class_Resources\3.
 Plotting and Visualization.ipynb: Modification of file.